DanteAlighierin/ftwa/README.md

 ## TODO

-- multi-download and multi-download files
+- multi-download and multi-upload files

 - download file (s) on click